Generic Name: lidocaine/hydrocortisone (LYE-doe-kane/HYE-droe-KOR-ti-sone)

 - Lidocaine Pad should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if lidocaine Pad can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using lidocaine Pad while you are pregnant.
-It is not known if lidocaine Pad is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use lidocaine Pad, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of lidocaine Pad: